 File in the project records any calculations made to determine extra work at unit price, payment adjustment, or lump sum.
 These calculations substantiate and justify the amount paid for extra work and are therefore subject to audit.
-Either show these calculations in the change order memorandum or include the calculations in the project records and note that on the memorandum.
+Either show these calculations in the change order memorandum or include a statement that the calculations are on file in the project records.